Monday, January 31, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 "The most effective preventive measure is without doubt the withdrawal of freedom, which is covered in the form of protective custody, if it is to be feared that the free activity of the persons in question might endanger the security of the State in any way.
 While protective arrest of short duration is carried out in police and court prisons, the concentration camps under the Secret State Police admit those taken into protective custody who have to be withdrawn from public life for a longer time."

-Wednesday, January 26, 2005Feel free to copy, there is no copyright on an anoneumouse montage.
+Wednesday, January 26, 2005Feel free to copy, there is no copyright on an Anoneumouse montage. (click on image to enlarge)

 St Bernard for Rover